-Cleaning for Spills
+Cleaning for spills

-For spills and boil-overs that occur while cooking, turn off the burner as soon as possible and allow it to cool.
-Do not clean until the area is completely cooled down.
+For spills and boil-overs that occur while cooking, as soon as possible turn off the burner and allow to cool.
+DO NOT clean until the area is completely cooled down.
 Wipe up spills as soon as possible.

-Do not allow surplus water to seep into the cooker.
+DO NOT allow surplus water to seep into the cooker.